mimeeqsoftware/docs/docs/embeds-utils.md

 data-mimeeq-use-custom-pricing
 ```

+:::caution

-__NOTE:__ Currently our modular product configurator does not accept price for components.
+Currently our modular product configurator does not accept price for components.
 You can only set the total price.

 #### Parameters